likeca/django-tailwind/README.md

 !!! project name CAN NOT use '-' due to python conflict

 ## Installation
-1. Change project name and django_skeleton folder name
+1. Change project name and django_tw folder name

 ### Quick start
 To set up a development environment quickly, first install Python 3.
 It